KurlykovDanila/Superstate/README.md

 `Superstate` is a simple and easy to use bevy ecs plugin of typed states and super states of entity components.

 ## Problem
-When we have a component responsible for a state, we have two ways, the first one is that one component is responsible for one state, which means we have to express it using enams:
+When we have a component responsible for a state, we have two ways, the first one is that one component is responsible for one state, which means we have to express it using enums:
 ```rust
 #[derive(Component)]
 enum Movement{